 Police scan craigslist for ads soliciting illegal goods or services.
 Newspapers have featured several stories about cops busting prostitution rings after finding them through craigslist.
 Papers have also published stories about police using craigslist to find sexual predators.
 In October 2007, craigslist made headlines after a member posted an ad for a babysitter and then killed the young woman who responded to the ad.
 In craigslist's defense, Buckmaster has said that newspapers are more likely to report negative stories about the site, possibly because some business managers feel craigslist robs papers of revenue [source: The New York Times, Associated Press].

-To learn more about craigslist and other topics, follow the links on the next page.
+To learn more about craigslist and other topics, follow the links below.

 More Great Links

 - "Craigslist, Scourge of Newspaper Classifieds, Now Turns to Journalism."
 Associated Press.
 May 6, 2005. http://www.editorandpublisher.com/eandp/news/article_display.jsp?vnu_content_id=1000912168

 - "Minn.
 Craigslist Nanny Ad Results in Murder." sfist.com.
 October 29, 2007. http://sfist.com/2007/10/29/craigslist_nann.php

 - "Police: Online ad led to prostitution charges."
 Chicago Tribune.
 October 26, 2007. http://www.chicagotribune.com/news/local/chi-prostitutionoct26,0,3914046.story?coll=chi-entertainment-front

 - "Woman Bounces Alleged Check Scam."
 Fox 12 News.
 October 29, 2007. http://www.kptv.com/news/14447013/detail.html

 - Craigslist.org http://www.craigslist.org